Neosama/AntiSandBox-with-Beep/README.md

 # AntiSandBox-with-Beep
-Anti Sandbox with Beep function for Windows
+Anti Sandbox with Beep function for Windows.
-This trick bypass heuristic analysis of Kaspersky.
-(01/2018)
+\nThis trick bypass heuristic analysis of Kaspersky.